 A razor-sharp satirist who defined Canadian political comedy for nearly three decades on the groundbreaking show 'This Hour Has 22 Minutes'.

-Cathy Jones, a native of St. John's, Newfoundland, crashed into Canada's cultural consciousness with the anarchic energy of the CODCO troupe in the 1980s, helping to forge a uniquely East Coast brand of comedy.
-But it was her role as a founding cast member of 'This Hour Has 22 Minutes' in 1993 that made her a national institution.
-For 28 seasons, her face—often hidden behind wigs and outrageous costumes—became a vehicle for incisive, fearless satire.
-She created indelible characters like the gossipy Babe Bennett and the perpetually outraged 'Ms. Enid,' using them to lampoon politicians, celebrities, and social conventions with equal relish.
-Jones's comedy was never just silly; it was smart, pointed, and deeply informed, holding power to account with a twinkle in her eye.
-Her departure from the show in 2021 marked the end of an era, cementing her legacy as a pioneer who proved that Canadian comedy could be both wildly funny and powerfully relevant.
+Cathy Jones helped forge a uniquely East Coast brand of comedy as a member of the CODCO troupe in the 1980s.
+Born in St. John's, Newfoundland, she became a national institution as a founding cast member of 'This Hour Has 22 Minutes' in 1993.
+For 28 seasons, she created indelible characters like gossipy Babe Bennett and perpetually outraged 'Ms. Enid,' lampooning politicians, celebrities, and social conventions.
+Her comedy was smart, pointed, and deeply informed, holding power to account.
+Her departure from the show in 2021 marked the end of an era, confirming her as a pioneer who proved Canadian comedy could be both wildly funny and powerfully relevant.

 1946–1964